neobernad/covid19-knowledge-graph/README.md

 ![Example for querying Terms](queries/queryTerms.PNG)

-Fetch articles and their abstracts annotated with a specific term
+Fetch articles and their abstracts annotated with a specific term.
 ```cypher
 Match (t:Term {id:"<TermID>"})<-[*..2]-(a:Article)
 WITH a